danielgroves/danielgroves.net/adventures-photography/_posts/2015-07-19-midnight-madness.md

   {% figcaption %}Sunset from North Hessary Tor{% endfigcaption %}
 {% endfigure %}

 It wasn't long before we'd dropped down to the road crossing, and then back on the incline we started pushing ahead of the main group of people aiming for the first checkpoint at Little Mis Tor.
-It was here that, once the time sheet was signed, we broke out some head torches to help with the rapidly diminishing light, although we never actually turned them on until we reached the road again and needed them for safety.
+It was here that, once the timesheet was signed, we broke out some head torches to help with the rapidly diminishing light, although we never actually turned them on until we reached the road again and needed them for safety.

 It was only a few more minutes until we hit checkpoint two.